Crimson Glory

-Crimson Glory is an American heavy metal band that was formed in 1983 in Sarasota, Florida, USA.
+Crimson Glory is an American heavy metal band that was formed in 1983 in Sarasota, Florida.
 It started in 1979 under the name Pierced Arrow, then Beowulf, before settling on Crimson Glory.
 The classic line-up consisted of the vocalist Midnight, guitarists Jon Drenning and Ben Jackson, bass guitarist Jeff Lords and drummer Dana Burnell.
 With that lineup, the band rose to international fame in the mid-1980s and was considered one of the pioneers of the American progressive metal movement, along with Queensrÿche, Dream Theater, Fates Warning and Watchtower.
-During its career, the band released four studio albums and one EP.
+To date, the band has released five studio albums and one EP.

 Biography

-Background and formation (1979-1983)
+Background and formation (1979–1983)

 Crimson Glory was formed in Sarasota, Florida, in 1979 under the name Pierced Arrow.
 Pierced Arrow's line-up consisted of Tony Wise on vocals, Bernardo Hernandez and Ben Jackson on guitars, Glen Barnhardt on bass (later replaced by Jeff Lords), and Dana Burnell on drums.
 Hernandez and Lords were replaced by Chris Campbell and John Colemorgan respectively in late 1981, and in early 1982, the band changed its name to Beowulf.
 In 1983, the band changed bassists, guitarists and vocals.
 Lords rejoined, Chris Campbell was replaced by Jon Drenning and Tony Wise by Mark Ormes.
 Later Mark Ormes left and while searching for a singer, the group found an old school mate of Jeff Lords, John Patrick McDonald (later known as Midnight), singing on the beach.
 They later changed their name to Crimson Glory after a rose hybrid.

 Wise later surfaced in the band Tyger Tyger, and also released a solo album, Germania, before his death from diabetes in 2012.